vitorvsv/vitorvsv/README.md

   - I like Italian culture and I'm learning Italian
   - I like investing and related subjects
   - I practice karate
-  - I have a beautiful cat named "Moana" and she is a dwarf cat of the race [minuet](https://en.wikipedia.org/wiki/Minuet_cat) 🐈
+  - I have a beautiful cat named "Moana" and she is a dwarf cat of the breed [minuet](https://en.wikipedia.org/wiki/Minuet_cat) 🐈

 ###  Projects